-Review the Who May File This Application section of these instructions to determine your eligibility to submit this application.
+Review the Who May File Form I-601 section of these Instructions to determine your eligibility to submit this application.
 This section outlines possible waivers and can help you determine if you need a qualifying family relationship to be eligible to file.
-Information on qualifying family members is listed in the Reasons for Inadmissibility section of these instructions.
+Information on qualifying family members is listed in the Reasons for Inadmissibility section of these Instructions.

-The Reasons for Inadmissibility section of these instructions outlines requirements you must establish in order to have a particular ground of inadmissibility waived.
+The Reasons for Inadmissibility section of these Instructions outlines requirements you must establish in order to have a particular ground of inadmissibility waived.

-NOTE: Use Form I-601A, Application for Provisional Unlawful Presence Waiver, to request a provisional waiver of the ground of inadmissibility for unlawful presence in the United States under INA section 212(a)(9)(B) only.
-DO NOT use this Form I-601 if you are applying for a provisional unlawful presence waiver.
+NOTE: Use Form I-601A, Application for Provisional Unlawful Presence Waiver, to request a provisional waiver of the ground of inadmissibility for unlawful presence in the United States under Immigration and Nationality Act (INA) section 212(a)(9)(B) only.
+DO NOT use Form I-601 if you are applying for a provisional unlawful presence waiver.

-Who May File This Application?
+Who May File Form I-601?